-The Dutch Journalism Fund focuses strongly on research.
-For example, thorough research is being conducted into news ecosystems in the four largest cities in the Netherlands.
-Also, at the beginning of 2018, the news use and the news supply around the municipal elections was mapped out and in several studies, the general regional news supply has been investigated.
-The State of the News Media provides continuous insights into data around the outreach of Dutch media.
-In 2015, a large-scale scenario study was conducted into the future of journalism.
-Read more about the Fund’s research here.
+The Dutch Journalism Fund also focuses on doing own research.
+For example, intensive research was carried out into news ecosystems in the four largest cities in the Netherlands, at the beginning of 2018 news use and supply around the 2018 municipal elections were mapped and regional news provision was examined in several studies.
+‘De Stand van de Nieuwsmedia’ provides continuous insight into information such as circulation, viewing and reach figures of Dutch journalism.
+In 2015, a large-scale scenario study was conducted into the future of journalism in 2025.

-The svdj.nl website shares the knowledge from research and from the experiences of the projects that have previously been funded.
-It also publishes on developments and trends in the field of innovation and research.
-This knowledge is also shared during the events of the Fund, such as Media van Morgen (Tomorrow’s Media) and Regio Vecht Terug (The Region Fights Back).
+The svdj.nl website shares knowledge from research and experiences from projects we support with our readers.
+We also publish on developments and trends in innovation and research.
+This knowledge is also shared during events we host , such as Media van Morgen and theme evenings about investigative journalism, local journalism and innovation.

 Do you have any questions about the Dutch Journalism Fund?
 Please contact us at +3170-361 7111 or email@example.com.